santheipman/coding-challenges/README.md

 ## Features

 - Print the hexdump of a binary file.
-Some support options are:
+Some supported options are:
   - maximum length
   - little-endian byte order
   - number of hex values per line